 But how do you proceed?

-If you are mixing for someone else and you’re mixing audio tracks you should request the distant mics as separate audio tracks, you will be able to process them separately if needed (eq, saturation etc…) to add reverb to the close mics if needed or to the sound as a whole: this is the best option in terms of flexibilty and control, if this isn’t possible try to obtain at least some of the wet stems, if you’re being given only tracks where the close and distant microphones are already combined there’s still a lot you can do: you can use compression to bring up the transients or to make the room more audible, you can use mid-side processing to affect the signal of instruments that are more or less panned.
+If you are mixing for someone else and you’re mixing audio tracks you should request the distant mics as separate audio tracks, you will be able to process them separately if needed (eq, saturation etc…) to add reverb to the close mics if needed or to the sound as a whole: this gives you a lot of flexibilty and control, if this isn’t an option try to obtain as many stems as possible, if you’re given only tracks where the close and distant microphones are already combined there’s still a lot you can do: you can use compression to bring up the transients or to make the room more audible, you can use mid-side processing to affect the signal of instruments that are more or less panned.
 You can always add more reverb to a wet stem whilst it’s not easy to do the opposite (and requires ad hoc tools) but bringing up a little transient information will make any recorded track less roomy.

 Don’t forget to level up the wet stems when you balance all the levels at the beginning of a mix and then tweak the settings later for a more accurate stage placement and more clarity/depth.

 This is a great option for flexibility and works perfectly if you’re mixing your own music, it can be less practical if you’re mixing for a client for obvious reasons, but if you’re the composer and have enough CPU power to mix your music whilst the whole project is running then go for it, there’s no need to bounce the tracks.

 Make sure you have a very tidy orchestral template and route all the signals through their designated section stems: